The lower central series of a right-angled Artin group: Lyndon elements of

 Once again, the third part of the classification gives a simple recursive process for writing down Lyndon elements.

 \begin{example} If $\G$ is the small example graph of Figure~\ref{fig:minigraph}, then the Lyndon elements of length $\leq 3$ are:

 The words given here are a subset of the set of Lyndon words on $\{v_1,v_2,v_3\}$.
-So for example, by condition (3) of Theorem \ref{t:ledefinitions}, the element $v_2v_3$ does not appear in this list as $v_3 \not \in \zeta(v_2)=\{v_1,v_2\}$.
-As with Lyndon words, the decomposition of a Lyndon elements of length $>1$ as a product of Lyndon elements is not necessarily unique.
+So for example, the Lyndon word $v_2v_3$ does not represent a Lyndon element as $v_3 \not \in \zeta(v_2)=\{v_1,v_2\}$.
+As with Lyndon words, the decomposition of a Lyndon element of length $>1$ as a product of two Lyndon elements is not necessarily unique.
 In this example $v_1v_2v_3$ has two possible decompositions as $v_1v_2.v_3$ and $v_1v_3.v_2$. \end{example}